 The Joker is often extreme in his approach to getting Batman’s attention.
 When Dollmaker cut the Joker’s face off so he could disappear and create the eventful storyline of Death of the Family is only one example in recent years.

 There is no way around it.
-The Joker is one of the most recognizable supervillains in history.
+The Joker is one of the most recognisable supervillains in history.
 He might not possess superpowers, yet he can destroy Superman if he wants to and did it: In Injustice: Gods Among Us issue #1, the Joker killed Lois Lane, who was pregnant at the time.
 So, with that in mind, what else can we find about the iconic Joker?

 The Life Origin of the Joker